 “One of the great parts about being part of the Pitt system is that all of the research equipment at the Oakland campus is usable by those of us at the branch campuses,” says Boothe.
 “We just need to make an appointment to use the NMR.
 I’ve been able to bring student samples to discover if the sample had impurities—even if it looked clean via other methods.
-That’s a crucial step in identifying a {new} molecule.”
+That’s a crucial step in identifying a new molecule.”

 But with a two-hour drive both ways to Pittsburgh, the process was time consuming and took time away from the students’ other schoolwork.
-In his grant application, Boothe made the case to NSF a lower-powered NMR available would be a valuable asset to students on the Greensburg campus.
+In his grant application, Boothe made the case to NSF that a lower-powered NMR available would be a valuable asset to students on the Greensburg campus.

 The new 100MHz spectrometer is much smaller than instruments available on Pitt’s Oakland campus, but it has many advantages.

 The Greensburg NMR does not require costly maintenance like the liquid nitrogen and helium needed to cool the superconductive magnets.
 Essentially, it plugs into a 120 Volt socket and is ready to use.
 The instrument features a user-friendly touch screen that can be used in teaching labs and for undergraduates to conduct their own experiments.
-For faculty with heavy teaching responsibilities, many or their research opportunities involve collaborations with students.
+For faculty with heavy teaching responsibilities, many of their research opportunities require collaborations with students.

 Boothe’s grant application also addressed the broader impact of the research possibilities for a small undergraduate campus situated in rural region of Pennsylvania—approximately and 19 percent of the enrollment is from rural areas, with nearly 40 percent eligible for Federal Pell Grants.
 In a school of approximately 14,00 students, Boothe estimates that 171 students a year would be impacted by the NMR grant, including students in research programs, chemistry courses, instrumental analysis and biochemistry labs.